efscerbo/ames/README.md

 # ames
-Linear regression on the Ames housing dataset
+Linear regression on the Ames housing dataset to predict sale price